saracemal/js-questions-2/README.md

 17. What is type-coercion?
 It is the process of converting one value into another.
 The main three types of coercion are converting a value to a string, a boolean, or a number.

+18. What is a closure?
+Closures are created whenever a variable that is defined outside the current scope is accessed from within some inner scope.
+It gives you access to an outer function’s scope from an inner function.
+In JavaScript, closures are created every time a function is created.
+To use a closure, simply define a function inside another function and expose it.